CZ-NIC/mininterface/docs/Interfaces.md

 ## All possible interfaces

-Apart from the default [`Mininterface`][mininterface.Mininterface], the base interface the others are fully compatible with, several interfaces exist.
+Apart from the default [`Mininterface`][mininterface.Mininterface], the base interface the others are fully compatible with, several interfaces exist at `mininterface.interfaces`.

 | shortcut | full name |
 | -- | -- |